contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 / # exit
 ```

-What you see is that container has two interfaces belonging to it:
+Notice that the container has two interfaces:

-- eth0 is reachability into the `contiv-net`
+- eth0 connects into the `contiv-net`
-- eth1 is reachability for container to the external world and outside
-traffic to be able to reach the container `contiv-c1`.
-This also relies on the host's dns
+- eth1 connects the container to the external world and enables outside traffic to reach the container `contiv-c1`.
+This connectivity also relies on the host's DNS `resolv.conf` for default non-container IP resolution.
-resolv.conf as a default way to resolve non container IP resolution.

-Similarly outside traffic can be exposed on specific ports using `-p` command.
-Before
+Similarly, outside traffic can be exposed on specific ports using `-p` command.

-we do that, let us confirm that port 9099 is not reachable from the host
+First,confirm that port 9099 is not reachable from the host `tutorial-node1`:
-`tutorial-node1`

 ```
 vagrant@tutorial-node1:~$ nc -zvw 1 localhost 9099